 Where will I work?

-In the NHS, most radiography assistants and imaging support workers work in hospitals.
+Most radiography assistants and imaging support workers work in NHS hospitals.
 They provide a service for most departments within the hospital including accident and emergency, outpatients, operating theatres and wards.

-Some radiography assistants and imaging support workers work in private clinics and hospitals.
+Some radiography assistants and imaging support workers work in private healthcare.